kzu/kzu.github.io/_posts/2015-07-18-wix-reference-msbuild.md

 ---
-title: "How to accesss project reference metadata from WiX project in MSBuild"
+title: "How to access project reference metadata from WiX project in MSBuild"
 description: "Accessing project references metadata, such as the typical $(var.MyCustomAction.TargetDir) is pretty common from WiX fragments.
 Here's how to do the same from MSBuild"
 layout: post
 tags: programming, msbuild, wix, installer